Getting started with Jeffrey Yuen’s approach to Classical Acupuncture & Chinese Herbal Medicine

 When Jeffrey first introduced me to Classical Chinese medicine, I was riveted.
 His teachings went completely against the pill-popping conventional Western approach that I was raised with.
 Stick with him and you’ll learn stuff long before it gets trendy.
 Essential oil therapy?
 He was on it ages ago.
 In fact, he was talking sugar-free, gluten-free eating DECADES before these buzzwords became fashionable.

-What to eat: If you like, you can download a pdf of Jeffrey Yuen’s food list.
+What to eat: If you like, you can get a list of Jeffrey’s diet do’s and don’ts HERE.
 You’ll notice that it excludes or limits certain items that are basic to the typical American diet.
 For example, Jeffrey recommends against tropical fruit, wheat, yogurt and Idaho baked potatoes.
 But veggies like super-dark leafy greens get his blessing big-time.

 What to read: This last suggestion is from me, not Jeffrey.
 When I first met him, there was so much to learn.
 Eventually, I was taking some of his classes and reading the heavy-duty texts.
 I even served on the New York State Board of Acupuncture (2002-2007).
 But in the very beginning, the one book that really grounded me was Between Heaven and Earth: A Guide to Chinese Medicine, by Harriet Beinfield and Efrem Korngold.
 It’s written in nice, clear, readable English.
 And the content is riveting.